IAnalyzeGenomes/IAnalyzeGenomes/README.md

 ### Hi there 👋

  - I am Amit (pronounced Ah-mi-th), a bioinformatician working in a clinical genetics laboratory at Michigan Medicine where I help build Next Generation Sequencing (NGS) based DNA testing assays.
+I hold a Masters degree (MS) in Bioinformatics from Georgia Tech, USA and a Bachelors degree (BE) in Biotechnology from The Oxford college of Engineering, India.
+Overall, I have been using Bioinformatics techniques for over a decade now in an effort to improve human health.

  - I digitally decode patient's genetic data to find variants/mistakes that can help clinicians diagnose and/or treat human diseases, particularly rare genetic disorders and hereditary cancers.
+Most of my work is in the area of identifying disease associated Single Nucleotide Variants (SNV), Insertions and Deletions (InDels) and Copy Number Variations (CNV) by integrating cutting-edge methods/tools with our clinical bioinformatics workflows.
 And therefore, I also like to call myself a "Human Genome Informaticist". :)

- - Most of my work is in the area of identifying disease associated Single Nucleotide Variants (SNV), Insertions and Deletions (InDels) and Copy Number Variations (CNV).
-I integrate cutting-edge methods/tools for the same with our clinical bioinformatics workflows for secondary and tertiary analysis .

- - I have considerable experience as a first author to get research published.
-I also work on collaborative research projects to help with genetic data analysis.
+ - I have considerable experience as a first author to get research published in the area of insilico drug designing and protein modelling.
+I also work on collaborative research projects to help with genetic data analysis which gets published in reputed journals.
 I recently crossed [50 citations](https://scholar.google.com/citations?user=3gs-sk8AAAAJ&hl=en)!
 YAY!
-(Not a whole lot but something to celebrate!)
+(Not a whole lot but still something to celebrate!)

- - My experience also includes analyzing human RNA-seq data, microbial and plant genetic data.
-I have also worked on insilico drug designing studies and protein modelling.
-Overall, I have been using Bioinformatics techniques for over a decade in an effort to improve human health.
+ - My experience from previous roles (Research Assistant at Georgia Tech, Boinformatics Intern at Winship Cancer Institute at Emory University and Bioinformatics Scripter at Monsanto) includes analyzing human RNA-seq data, microbial and plant genetic data.

  - The human genome is extraordinarily facinating and I am always excited to learn more about it and to improve the genetic data analysis methods!